 An especially rigid calibration sphere is necessary for optimum use of KinematicsOpt.
 This helps to reduce deformations that occur as the result of probing forces.
-That is why HEIDENHAIN offers calibration spheres with highly rigid holders that are available in various lengths.
+For this reason, HEIDENHAIN offers calibration spheres with highly rigid holders that are available in various lengths.